grin-compiler/grin-compiler.github.io/index.md

 Generates small binaries.

 No RTS yet.
-We need to build a new RTS from scratch supportin all the GHC primops.
+We need to build a new RTS from scratch supporting every GHC primop.
+TODO: why we need a new RTS.

 **Roadmap:**
 - WASM support
 - basic GHC primops (i.e. *arithmetic, arrays, refs*)